Basicprogrammer10/connorcode-writing/programming/creating-a-calculator.md

 ```

 Now all I have to do it print the result and I solve the problem and learn a new thing!
+In the end it really wasn't that hard, I just thought it would be and that's why I put it off for so long.
 You can see the final code for amplify [here][final-amplify-code].

 ## Calculator